Experimental Interface Lab invents speculative art and design learning experiences that leverage emerging and novel digital technologies.

 The Experimental Interface Lab is looking for art and design educators (in either K–12 or higher education) who are interested in testing and reporting on the integration of Colorigins into their classrooms.
 A small number of sets of Sifteo Cubes are available for limited-term lending.
 If you think you might be interested, please fill out this form.

-Experimental Interface Lab is the practice-based research entity of Brad Tober, an assistant professor in the School of Art + Design at the University of Illinois at Urbana-Champaign.
+Experimental Interface Lab is the practice-led research entity of Brad Tober, an assistant professor in the School of Art + Design at the University of Illinois at Urbana-Champaign.
 Brad holds a Master of Design (MDes) from York University (Toronto), a BFA in graphic design from the Savannah College of Art and Design, and a BA in mathematics from the University at Buffalo.

 The Lab's speculative approach to design (a manifestation of pure research) recognizes that forms of and methodologies for contemporary practice that spans design and technology are best developed through fundamentally flexible and exploratory processes.